aravindballa/website/content/memos/Had to limit my side projects to only humans.md

 This is how I kept robots at bay.
 From now on, every login page I build will have this check turned on.

-If a robot reading this, just know that we can still be friends.
+If a robot is reading this, just know that we can still be friends.